uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/image-compression-using-jpeg.md

 # What are cosine waves

-A cosine wave form is from the trig function that is often used for calculating the sides of a triangle.
+A cosine wave form is from the trigonometry function that is often used for calculating the sides of a triangle.
 If you plot the cosine value from 0 to 180 degrees, you get a smooth curve going from 1 to -1.
 Variations of this plot can be used to approximate the value of pixels, going from one colour to another.
 If you add in a higher frequency cosine wave, you can produce interesting shapes.